snac-cooperative/technical-docs/Specifications/Resource Relation.md

 ### Overview

 Archival resources as described in the CPF resourceRelation should have more data than captured by EAC-CPF.
-SNAC had begun this work by adding an \<objectXMLWrap to the resourceRelation.
-This XML snippet contained some mods or a fragment of ead.
+SNAC had begun this work by adding an objectXMLWrap element to the resourceRelation.
+This XML snippet contained some MODS or a fragment of EAD.
 The data includes details about the resource and it's holding institution.

 ### Description of new fields and tables